Follow these Internet Privacy Tips to Start be Safer Online

 Don’t conduct any activities over public Wi-Fi hotspots unless you take steps to protect your connection.
 If you don't, hackers could intercept and monitor your activities, which is potentially disastrous if you are accessing any password protected accounts or conducting sensitive web browsing.

-- Use tools to protect your connection when using public Wi-Fi hot spots such free (but ad-based) HotSpotShield downloaded over 200 million times or a full-fledged VPN service such as Private Internet Access
+- Use tools to protect your connection when using public Wi-Fi hot spots such as an inexpensive, but full-fledged VPN service such as Private Internet Access

 Intermediate (Enhancing Internet Privacy)